-Automate manual activity related to day-to-day network monitoring and performance management.
+Automate manual activity related to day-to-day network performance monitoring.
 Grab last-known good performance data, or periodic captures of infrastructure performance metrics.

 11. System security scans.

 Conduct security scans of devices, databases, or systems within your environment automatically.

 As networks increase in size and complexity, network automation will only become more necessary to further power your network monitoring solution.
 Network administrators just won’t be able to conduct real-time network monitoring, meet SLAs, or simply keep up with IT needs without it.
 If you’re just beginning to consider automating some of your daily operations, I’d advise starting small and testing everything you automate to ensure it’s doing what you expect.
 Getting those mundane tasks off your plate will immediately result in more time to do what matters.

 With the addition of automation, you can take tedious network tasks off your plate.
 Learn more about how the solutions works, and try it free for 30 days.